noderat/tabcat/README.md

 Then sign back in as your admin user and create a database named `tabcat`.
 Click on that database, go to "Security" (upper part of the screen) and under the Admins section set the Names of admins to `["tabcat"]`.

 Do the same thing with a database named `tabcat-data`.
-On the security screen, set the admin's names to `["tabcat"]` as before, and under the Members section, set the Roles to `["tabcat-data"]`.
+Then, while you're still in the "Security" popup, add your email to the Names section of members.

-(If you're on Iris Couch, you're done, go on to the next section.)
+(If you're on Iris Couch, you're done; go on to the next section.)

 It's probably a good idea to force users to access your server via SSL; see [How to Enable SSL](http://wiki.apache.org/couchdb/How_to_enable_SSL) for further instructions.